santiment/academy/src/docs/metrics/ethereum-fees/index.md

 $$
 where $\text{network\_circulation\_usd\_1d}$ represents the total value in USD of all coins moved on Ethereum

-Gas used metric:
+Gas used metrics:
-- `avg_gas_used` - Average amount of gas consumed per transaction over 5-minute time intervals
+- `avg_gas_used` - Average amount of gas consumed per transaction over 5-minute time intervals in Gwei
+- `total_gas_used` - Total amount of gas used over 5-minute time intervals

 ---